 What are the cascading, overlapping, and compounding events caused by drought?
-Watch our CCST Expert Briefing to learn more about drought’s impact on water quantity, water quality, ecosystem health, public health, agriculture, and more in the California Delta.
+Watch our CCST Expert Briefing and download our one pager to learn more about drought’s impact on water quantity, water quality, ecosystem health, public health, agriculture, and more in the California Delta.
 Held December 3rd, 2021.

 UC Berkeley, Geography and Civil and Environmental Engineering

 California Department of Fish & Wildlife, Interagency Ecological Program

 UCLA, Institute of the Environment and Sustainability